Tebs-Lab/intro-to-deep-learning/06-deep-reinforcement-learning/readme.md

 # Deep Reinforcement Learning

+## Important Dependencies Note:

+To run the code in this section, additional dependencies are required.
+See the [main readme](/readme.md) for installation instructions under the heading "Note: Dev Dependencies for Reinforcement Learning Sections"

+## Deep Reinforcement Learning:

 Deep reinforcement learning marries the concepts from deep neural networks and reinforcement learning.
 In this section we look at one class of deep reinforcement learning algorithm: Deep Q-Networks (DQNs).
 Instead of keeping track of a table of possible state-action pairs and their transitions, we use a deep neural network.

 ## Part 1: Intro to Deep Reinforcement Learning / Naive DQNs